-Name Supplementary Supplementary Explanation of

-Explanation of Conforming Items

-Conforming

-Items

-and is suitable as a director of the

-Company, the Nomination Committee has

-nominated him to continue from the

-previous year serving as an outside

-director.

-<policy and="" for="" independence="" neutrality=""></policy>

-Mr. Kaihori has experience serving as an

-officer of Yokogawa Electric Corporation.

-Although there is a history of transaction

-between the Company and Yokogawa

-Solution Service Corporation, which is a

-subsidiary of said company, the amount

-was negligible (less than 0.01% of the

-consolidated sales of said subsidiary).
-He

-serves as an outside director of HOYA

-Corporation.
-There is no steady

-transactional partnership between said

-company and the Company.

-As explained above, the Nomination

-Committee has confirmed that he meets the

-conditions for outside directors stipulated

-by the Companies Act and the

-"Requirements for the Independence and

-Neutrality of Outside Directors" established

-by the Nomination Committee, and that

-there is no related obstacle, problem or

-other circumstance that would impair the

-his ability to execute his duties as an

-outside director.

-In addition, he does not fall under any of

-the requirements of Article 211 Clause 4

-Item 5 of the Ordinance for Enforcement of

-Securities Listing Regulations.
+Name Supplementary Supplementary Explanation of Conforming Items Explanation of Conforming Items and chair of the Compensation Committee, (2) qualifications and capabilities as a director, (3) career background, and (4) number of years in office, etc. Having determined that he is capable of objectively executing his management oversight duties and is suitable as a director of the Company, the Nomination Committee has nominated him to continue from the previous year serving as an Outside Director. <policy and="" for="" independence="" neutrality=""></policy> Mr. Aronson is not concurrently employed by any company or organization with a relationship of interest with the Company or its subsidiaries and associated companies.
+The Nomination Committee has confirmed that he meets the conditions for Outside Directors stipulated by the Companies Act and the "Requirements for the Independence and Neutrality of Outside Directors" established by the Nomination Committee, and that there is no related obstacle, problem or other circumstance that would impair his ability to execute his duties as an Outside Director.
+In addition, he does not fall under any of the requirements of Article 211 Paragraph 4 Item 5 of the Ordinance for Enforcement of Securities Listing Regulations.
+Shuzo Meeting <reason for="" selection=""></reason> Kaihori "Requirements Mr. Kaihori has abundant experience as the top (Independent for the executive of a global corporation in industrial officer for Independence and instruments and process control equipment notifications to Neutrality of businesses.
+He has a high level of insight into stock Outside management and excellent supervisory exchanges) Directors" that capabilities.
+The Nomination Committee expects were stipulated by that he will use his experience and capabilities to